justinmahar/justinmahar/README.md

 I'm a full stack software engineer from Upstate NY with a passion for designing and building cutting-edge, cost-effective web applications.

-You can learn more at my website → [justinmahar.com](https://justinmahar.com/)
+Check out my website for more information → [justinmahar.com](https://justinmahar.com/)

 ###### Open Source Projects on [GitHub](https://github.com/justinmahar/)